04 Euphemia

 “December, last.”

-I jumped in with a question for Euphemia, “Your family is pure bred.
+I jumped into the conversation with a question for Euphemia, “Your family is pure-bred.
 Did anyone object to your sister dating a mutt like Trouble?”

 “What about your Sire and Dam?”, I pressed.